DerMixer/DerMixer/README.md

 ---

-*Passionate about software, modern tech, anatomy, the gym, and anything with an engine.*
+*Passionate about software, modern tech, anatomy and the gym